-The five new organisations funded in stage two of the Māori and Pacific Education Initiative were announced at a special ceremony in Auckland last night.
+The organisations funded in stage two of the Māori and Pacific Education Initiative were announced at a special ceremony in Auckland last night.

 The Manaiakalani project uses e-learning developments and new digital media to better meet the needs of Māori and Pacific students and their families.